NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 Some other pixels can be used instead of corners, if using the ``--pixel-values`` option.

+Lens distortion parameters, if needed, can be added manually to the produced files (:numref:`pinholemodels`).

 See :numref:`cam_gen_validation` for how to validate the created cameras.

 Optical bar cameras